Fire and rescue services

 More information:

-Several informal restrictions have been introduced on women's appearance and behaviour.
+Several informal restrictions have been introduced with respect to women's appearance and behaviour.
 There have been some reports of women not being allowed to sit in the front seat of cars and ride with male drivers who are not their family members.

 In Turkmenistan it's illegal to: